buddhist-uni/buddhist-uni.github.io/_content/av/some-other-sign_cole-sean.md

 status: featured
 ---

-> poets do not get this kind of attention
+> poets do not [normally] get this kind of attention

 The story of an unusual fence in New York City and its bold rejection of cynicism.